Ignadius/weather_app/README.md

-Short program that display the weather in a certain city using a API.
+A short program that displays the weather in a certain city using an API.

 Nothing special tbh.